 How to get a heat pump rebate

-Information about how to get a heat pump rebate isn’t yet available because the government is working out the details.
+Information about how to get a high-efficiency heat pump rebate or tax credit isn’t yet available because the government is working out the details.
 What we do know is that the State of Delaware will disburse the HEEHRA rebates in our area.
 Neighboring states like Maryland and Pennsylvania will run the program in their area.
 The DOE will likely issue state guidelines in spring 2023.
 Funding should be available to each state beginning in spring 2023 with rebates available to consumers later in the year.

 As you can see this is complicated, but it is our job to keep you informed.
 As more information becomes available, count on us to translate it into big savings for your household.
 Our Burns & McBride team in Wilmington, DE, would be happy to share other HVAC options with you.
 Call our experienced professionals at 302-273-1341 or request service online today.